earth2observe/downscaling-tools/README.rst

 e2o-downscaling-tools
 =====================

-A set of python tools to download and process and downsclale data from the earth2observe data portal at http://wci.earth2observe.eu.
+A set of python tools to download, process and downscale data from the earth2observe data portal at http://wci.earth2observe.eu.
 Documentation can be found at: http://e2o-downscaling-tools.readthedocs.org/en/latest/

 e2o_downscaling-tools consists of a number of python programs and procedures that facilitate local application of the earth2observe global water resources reanalysis.
 The tools can connect directly to the project's data server and save (resampled) data to a local computer for further analysis or direct application.
 The current first versions of the tool focusses on downscaling the global forcing dataset used in the project.